 Heading to a new DZ?
 Here are a few tools from Flight-1's Justin Price to help you scope it out before you even get there...

 Summertime: my favorite time of year, thanks to the generous amount of boogies Europe has to offer.
 With events like Hungary Heli Camp, Flanders B-boogie, Funshine Boogie, Airboss Hot Summer Boogie and so many more, it's difficult to know which to scribble onto the calendar and save the pretty skydiving pennies for…

 Luckily, I chose to add the Kleef and Boogieman High Altitude Weekends (HAW) at Paracentrum Texel to the mix this year.
 The HAW offers three separate weekends over July, August and September with excellent coaches, cheap jump tickets to 15k, incredible views and a seriously fierce raffle each weekend.
 Each weekend is set on a different skill: July Track and trace; August Basic Freefly Skill Camp; and September's Floquentials.
-Coaches include Bill Shmitz, Joe Grealy, Johannes Bergfors, Inka Titto, Kim van de Horst, Wasabi members, Jan Klaver, Jorma Turkenburg, Rafael Schwaiger, Antonio Arias and more.
+Coaches include Bill Shmitz, Joe Grealy, Johannes Bergfors, Inka Titto, Wasabi members Efraim Folgerts, Jan Klaver, Jorma Turkenberg, Rafael Schwaiger, Antonio Arias and more.

 Groups are small, so it's easy to get the most out of the coaching.
 The hangar is large, the planes have a quick turnaround and manifesting feels easy and efficient.